-YouTuber Logan Paul Joining Flat Earth Expedition To Antarctica – Doubts Bill Nye, Neil Degrasse Tyson
+YouTuber Logan Paul Joining Flat Earth Expedition To Antarctica, Doubts Bill Nye, Neil deGrasse Tyson

 Logan Paul went on to say that he is the guy who “will make it to the edge” to confirm or deny proof of a flat earth.

-It obviously does not matter to many people that scientists, books, and proven facts have already shown that the Earth truly is round.
-The society is going to believe what they believe and until they can see it for themselves, that is how their minds will work.
-Logan Paul may be trolling the world again or he might actually have started to believe that the Earth is flat, but will a trip to Antarctica help their cause?
+It obviously does not matter to many people that scientists, books, and proven facts have already shown that the Earth is round.
+The society is going to believe what they believe, and until they can see it for themselves, that is how their minds will work.
+Logan Paul may be trolling the world again, or he might actually have started to believe that the Earth is flat, but will a trip to Antarctica help their cause?